 Do you suffer with insomnia?
 Have you been searching for a natural remedy to help you sleep better?
-In this video, we’ll be looking at several varieties of tea that can help you get a good night’s sleep.
+In this blog, we’ll be looking at several varieties of tea that can help you get a good night’s sleep.

-The ten teas discussed in this video can help you relax, reduce anxiety and stress, and relieve insomnia, all of which can lead to a restful night’s sleep and improve energy during the day
+The ten teas discussed in this blog can help you relax, reduce anxiety and stress, and relieve insomnia, all of which can lead to a restful night’s sleep and improve energy during the day

 A widely popular nighttime beverage, chamomile tea is well known for its sleep benefits.
 Because of its mild sedative properties, it promotes relaxation of nerves and muscles.
 Chamomile can also help relieve insomnia and anxiety, plus studies have shown that it may alleviate depression.

 In addition to its benefits for sleep, chamomile tea can aid in relieving a number of digestive upsets, boost immune system function, and has anti-inflammatory properties.

 Decaf Green Tea